What emotion have you been managing instead of feeling — and how long have you been doing it?

 A Year of Becoming is the alternative.
 Every area of your inner life — your relationship to your body, to solitude, to emotion, to shame, to anger, to the people you love — addressed, sequenced, and taken to completion.
 Not a course on a problem.
 The complete arc of becoming yourself.

 My Inner Foundation provides self-paced written inner-work courses grounded in nervous system science, attachment research, and depth psychology.
-This is the complete sequence — every territory, in the right order, once.
+This is the complete sequence — every territory, taken all the way through.

 Every section is placed where the psychological research says it belongs.
 Shame before relational work.
 Emotional mastery after grief has been opened.
 The nervous system before the behaviour.